georgialoper/vanilla-extract-codemash-2023/pages/vanilla-extract/4_styleVariants.md

 click

-supply a couple named objects - primary which will be an object representative of our base CSS
+supply a couple keys- primary which will be an object representative of our base CSS

 click

-then I'll supply a secondary named object which will supply the inverse background and color colors.
+then I'll supply a secondary key which will supply the inverse background and color values.

 click

-I can keep supplying named objects for any number of variants -->
+I can keep going for any number of variants
+-->

 ---